 COMT and cognition

-The next obvious gene of interest is COMT.
+The next obvious gene of interest when discussing L-tyrosine is COMT.
 In a similar way to DDR2, COMT has been shown to regulate the levels of dopamine in the brain with the G472A (rs4680 ‘G’ is risk for cognition) and C186T (rs4633 ‘C’ is risk for cognition) SNPs being associated with impaired cognitive performance.4 It is therefore interesting that the association between COMT genotype and l-tyrosine hasn’t been investigated, especially as each SNP variant is relatively common.
 Researchers have hypothesized an effect, but no studies have been performed or reported.5

 The next gene that’s worth discussing is MAOA.
 This is one of the more famous genes out there due to its nickname of “The Warrior Gene”.
 We’ve got a post explaining how this association is pretty tenuous.
-While the psychological effect of the various SNPs in MAOA may be pretty tenuous, their effect on dopamine and other neurotransmitter levels isn’t.
+While the psychological effect of the various SNPs in MAOA may be oversold, their effect on dopamine and other neurotransmitter levels isn’t.
 Getting a handle on your MAOA type is quite tricky, but we detail it in the post I link to above.
 Back to l-tyrosine.
 Those with reduced MAO-A activity, which is marked by the 2, 3 and 5 R types may want to take care supplementing with l tyrosine.
 Their dopamine levels are already likely elevated, so making more may not necessarily be the best course of action.
 However, as above this is a hypothesized effect and there are no actual studies investigating any link.

 Benefits of L-Tyrosine